 - the terms it offers you may be less favorable than the terms it offers to consumers with better credit histories

-- your current credit score
+- the current credit score it relied on

 - the date the credit score was created